 Social Security will begin running annual cash deficits in 2016.
-Technically, however, the program could redeem government bonds in its Trust Fund to pay full benefits until 2038.4 Does this mean there is nothing to worry about until 2038?
+However, the program will be able to redeem government bonds in its Trust Fund to pay full benefits until 2038.5 Does this mean there is nothing to worry about until 2038?
 Not at all.
+While these bonds are an asset to Social Security, they are a liability to the federal Treasury.
 Revenue must be raised from taxpayers to redeem these bonds.

-Social Security has run payroll tax surpluses since the mid-1980s and will continue to do so until 2016.
-But these past surpluses were "loaned" to the Treasury to cover deficits in the rest of the federal budget.
+Social Security has run

+payroll tax surpluses since the mid-1980s and will continue to do so until 2016.
+But these past surpluses were "lent" to the Treasury to cover deficits in the rest of the federal budget.
 These "loans" to the Treasury were not considered part of the debt held by the public, although they were in truth a public obligation.

 Bonds were credited to the Trust Fund over time, resulting in a Fund balance now exceeding \$1 trillion.
-The problem is that when Social

-Security begins running cash deficits in 2016 and must begin redeeming the Fund's bonds, the nation will face the same difficult choices as if there had been no Trust Fund at all.
+The problem is that when Social Security begins running cash deficits in 2016, the nation will face very difficult choices.

-This situation arose because past payroll taxes were not truly saved.
+This situation arose because past payroll taxes were not truly saved, but rather were used to finance other government spending.
 As a result, future repayment of Trust Fund bonds will not be any less difficult.
 The Clinton administration's fiscal year 2000 budget made the point succinctly:

-These [Trust Fund] balances are available to finance future benefit payments and other Trust Fund expenditures - but only in a bookkeeping sense. ...
+"These [Trust Fund] balances are available to finance future benefit payments and other Trust Fund expenditures - but only in a bookkeeping sense. ...
 They do not consist of real economic assets that can be drawn down in the future to fund benefits.
 Instead, they are claims on the Treasury that, when redeemed, will have to be financed by raising taxes, borrowing from the public, or reducing benefits or other expenditures.
-The existence of large Trust Fund balances, therefore, does not, by itself, have any impact on the Government's ability to pay benefits.
-(FY2000 Budget, Analytic Perspectives, p.
-337.)
+The existence of large Trust Fund balances, therefore, does not, by itself, have any impact on the Government's ability to pay benefits."6